norbert-acedanski/supernatural-guide/README.md

 - No Monsters appear in S13E15
 - In S13E16 Sam and Dean end up in Scooby Doo tv series
 - There is a version of Charlie in the Apocalypse timeline (appeared in S13E18)
+- According to Naomi in S13E19 at that time there are 10 or 11 Angels left existing

 # TODO:
 - finish all seasons and episodes.